 Rebels should re-write the fiction of school (of everything, really!) to engender thought and action that value all life, that go beyond expanding “human freedoms while easing planetary pressures**” and exist for the good of all living things.

-We should take the next step in student agency to encourage—no, systematically challenge—students to think, act, and produce to have impact on the self, others, and the world in ways that contribute to solving the Big Three.
+Maybe we can take the next step in student agency to encourage—no, systematically challenge—students to think, act, and produce to have impact on the self, others, and the world in ways that contribute to solving the Big Three.
 No matter what Steven Pinker writes, we can, and should, do better than sit around feeling good about ourselves in all our humanist glory.

 So what does this mean for school?
 How about we re-write school to shift our value set?
 How about having students, teachers, outside experts—learners of all sorts—come together or produce side by side, exercising agency with purpose, striving to make a positive impact, for good?
 How about abandoning standards and measures that don’t reflect what is needed in the workplace of today, much less of tomorrow, and that only tenuously equip students to address the Big Three issues?
 How about we assess our thoughts and actions based on the impact they have in the world beyond the classroom rather than indulge in this game that perpetuates the idea that curriculum is an end in itself?